 Undergraduate Women's Leadership Award

-The Gannon Center for Women and Leadership, in conjunction with the Gannon Scholars Leadership Program, is pleased to announce the sixth annual Undergraduate Women’s Leadership Award.
+The Gannon Center for Women and Leadership, in conjunction with the Gannon Scholars Leadership Program, is pleased to announce the recipient of the ninth annual Undergraduate Women’s Leadership Award: Jennifer Kovalcik.

 Award Criteria & Selection Process

 This award recognizes women undergraduate students who exemplify Loyola’s Jesuit values and the Gannon Center’s mission of fostering a more just world through leadership, research, and service.
 The recipient is chosen from a pool of nominations submitted by faculty, staff, and students and is additionally based on an application submitted by the nominee.

 - The award is open to any currently enrolled woman-identified undergraduate student.